The Viewer may question why back cutting is evident in both directions as with the

 of their knowledge regarding the machine's use.
 Do though go further than just reading

-in terms of its accuracy and make a record of these.
-Then, by observing the results
+of its accuracy and make a record of these.
+Then, observing the results you achieve,

-you achieve whilst considering how your machine is set up, your understanding of
+whilst considering how your machine is set up, your understanding of the milling

 Having encouraged you to check your own machine it occurs to me that I have no experience